chazu/portable-object-compiler/Readme.txt

 	2.Works on many systems with the native cc, debugger, profiler etc.
 	(Unix, Windows, Macintosh, Beos, OpenVMS etc. see Platforms.txt file)

 	2a.
-Option for reference counted memory management (-refcnt).
+Option for auto reference counted memory management (-refcnt).
 	This uses the native malloc(), free() etc. but the compiler generates statements for keeping track of references.
 	(Tested on a few platforms, such as IRIX 5.2 with the SGI malloc).